Randomized matrix-free quadrature: unified and uniform bounds for stochastic Lanczos quadrature and the kernel polynomial method: Qualitative comparison of algorithms

-The map from modified moments to the nodes and weights of a Gaussian quadrature rule is, in general, very poorly conditioned \cite{gautschi_04,oleary_strakos_tichy_07}.
-This leaves open the possibility that the quadrature approximation derived from the eigenvalues and squares of the first components of the eigenvectors of \( [\vec{T}]_{:k,:k} \) still computes modified moments accurately, even if the resulting nodes and weights are very different than what would be obtained in exact arithmetic.
-A positive result of this type is given \cite{knizhnerman_96}.
-Specifically, \cite[Theorem 1]{knizhnerman_96} shows that as long as \( k \) is not too large, for any \( j \leq 2k-1 \), \( \vec{v}^\cT \tilde T_j(\vec{A}) \vec{v} \approx (\vec{e}_0)^\cT \tilde T_j[[\vec{T}]_{:k,:k}] \vec{e}_0 \), where \( \tilde{T}_j \) is the Chebyshev polynomial \( T_j \) scaled to a certain interval slightly larger than \( [\lmin,\lmax] \).
-Thus, \cref{thm:main,thm:main_wass} hold to close approximation if the best approximation among all polynomials is replaced with the best approximation among polynomials with Chebyshev coefficients which are not too large.
+While the tridiagonal matrix produced by Lanczos in finite precision arithmetic can be very different from what would be obtained in exact arithmetic, the quadrature approximation derived from the eigenvalues and squares of the first components of the eigenvectors of \( [\vec{T}]_{:k,:k} \) still computes modified moments accurately.
+Specifically, \cite[Theorem 1]{knizhnerman_96} shows that as long as \( k \) is not too large, for any \( j \leq 2k-1 \),

+where \( \tilde{T}_j \) is the Chebyshev polynomial \( T_j \) scaled to an interval slightly larger than \( [\lmin,\lmax] \).
+Thus, best polynomial approximation on $[a,b]$ hold to close approximation if the best approximation among all polynomials is replaced with the best approximation among polynomials with Chebyshev coefficients which are not too large.
 Moreover, this essentially implies that computing the modified moments for the Chebyshev distribution can be done stably using the information generated by Lanczos.

 A full analysis of the finite precision behavior of the algorithms studied in this paper is beyond the scope of this paper.
 Instead, we leave readers with the following heuristics which are supported by the theory mentioned above and by the numerical examples below: In finite precision arithmetic, Lanczos based Gaussian quadrature will perform nearly as well as, or quite often significantly better than, properly scaled Chebyshev based approaches.
 However, while the Chebyshev based approaches require knowledge of \( a \) and \( b \) with \( [\lmin,\lmax] \subset [a,b] \) to avoid exponential instabilities, Lanczos based approaches do not require a priori knowledge of the spectrum of \( \vec{A} \).
-Further discussion can be found in \cite{chen_22}.
+Further discussion can be found in \cite{chen_24}.